With much focus at present on magnesium in equine diets, the question of which form of magnesium is best arises.

 Magnesium can be absorbed a few different ways.
 It is thought the major process via which magnesium is absorbed is simply via passive diffusion.
 This is a process where magnesium simply moves from an area of high concentration to an area of lower concentration, so in the case of intestinal absorption, when the concentration of magnesium in the gut is higher than in the intestinal cells the magnesium will move across membranes to enter the body.
 The concentration of magnesium drives absorption in this situation so the more magnesium present in the gut, the higher the concentration and therefore the more that will be absorbed.

 Solvent drag, where magnesium dissolved in water in the gut is transported into the body as water is absorbed is a second route of magnesium absorption while active transport where magnesium is transported via some sort of magnesium pump that requires energy to operate and physically drag magnesium from the gut into the body is the third mechanism demonstrated in magnesium absorption.
 Which of these routes of absorption play the most important role in magnesium transport in horses is unknown.

-What form of magnesium is easiest to absorb?
+What form of magnesium is easiest for horses to absorb?